- Reference Number: HEY-133/2020

-You will be given a letter detailing where you should attend, starving instructions and the time to report to the ward.
+You will be given a letter detailing where you should attend, fasting instructions and the time to report to the ward.
 Staff will greet you and show you around the ward.
 You will be seen by the doctor and possibly the anaesthetist.
 The type of anaesthetic you will be having is called a general anaesthetic.
-You will be prescribed pain relief to manage any pain you may suffer following the operation.
+You will be prescribed pain relief medication to manage any pain you may suffer following the operation.

 What happens afterwards?

 Before leaving the department to go home you will be given an advice sheet with aftercare instructions.
 A nurse will go through these instructions with you and your parent or guardian.